 Ways to save on car insurance for students

 To ensure you're getting the right car insurance coverage at the lowest cost, a campus auto insurance checkup is a smart summer move before your student heads off to school.
 But even if you’ve hit mid-semester without thinking about auto insurance, it’s not too late to look for savings.
 Here are the three steps to follow.

 1. Notify your agent or insurance company

-Before doing anything else on this list, contact your insurance company or agent and let them know where your student will be attending in the fall, and whether they’ll be driving.
+Before doing anything else on this list, contact your insurance company or agent and let them know where your student is attending, and whether they’ll be driving.

 Assuming they will be taking a car to school, “reporting the new location where the car will be kept is necessary to ensure full coverage in the event of an accident or theft,” according to independent agency Grange Insurance.
 If the vehicle is already on the policy, it can be kept on the insurance policy, provided the student’s permanent address while at school remains the family address.
 That’s generally the best course, and certainly the simplest.

-Upshot: if you’re planning to buy a car for college this year, reach out to your insurer first, especially if you’re considering having your student own or co-own the vehicle they’ll drive.
+Upshot: if you’re planning to buy a car for your student while they’re enrolled, reach out to your insurer first, especially if you’re considering having your student own or co-own the vehicle they’ll drive.

 You can also benefit if your student joins certain campus organizations.
 Policygenius notes that some insurers, like GEICO, offer discounts to members of certain fraternities, sororities, and honors societies.

 What if your student is going to school and not taking the car they drive at home along with them?
 There’s a discount for that, too.
 So-called “distant-student discounts” kick in if your scholar is studying at least 100 miles from home.
 They typically provide a break of between 15% and 30%, according to carinsurance.com.
 Check, however, for age restrictions.
 For example, Progressive allows the discount only for those who are 22 or younger.